logzilla/extras/packages/Zeek/README.md

 To generate dashboards, use `-d` with `./makerules.sh` or just use the ones located in [dashboards](dashboards/):

-dashboards can be imported via command line using `logzilla dashboards import -I dashboards/filename.yaml`
+Dashboards can be imported via command line using `logzilla dashboards import -I dashboards/filename.yaml`

 or, to import all, run the following command: